bioinfocz/scdrake/README.md

 from the possibility to utilize all benefits of `{drake}` for custom analyses.

+Huge thanks go to the authors of the [Orchestrating Single-Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA) book on whose methods and recommendations is `{scdrake}` largely based.

 ## Installation instructions

-`{scdrake}` is currently not released on [CRAN](http://cran.r-project.org/), however, you can install its latest stable version from GitHub using the following code:
+`{scdrake}` is currently not released on [CRAN](https://cran.r-project.org), however, you can install its latest stable version from GitHub using the following code:

 ``` r